COL 299 Content Requirement Details

 - Your event essay must answer, or at least address, all of the guideline questions outlined on the event form.

-- The essay must be written in one of the approved standard formats.
+- The essay must be written in one of the approved standard formats, for this course it is MLA.
 (See Citing Your Sources.)

 - List the name of the event and the event category on your event essay.